byllyfish/precis_i18n/README.rst

 The Nickname Profile and White Space
 ------------------------------------

-When PRECIS enforces a string using the ``Nickname`` profile, one of the steps is to silently remove leading and trailing white space.
-Starting with version 1.1, this library uses a more *restrictive* definition of *white space*.
+When PRECIS processes a string using the ``Nickname`` profile, one of the enforcement steps silently removes leading and trailing white space.
+Starting with version 1.1, this library uses a more *restrictive* definition of *white space* in the ``Nickname`` profile.

 - 1.1 and later *only* include Unicode category ``Zs``.
 If you try to enforce a Nickname that contains white space characters like ``'\n'``, you will get a UnicodeEncodeError ``DISALLOWED/controls``.
 - 1.0.5 and earlier included control characters such as ``'\n'``, ``'\t'``, and ``'\r'`` when removing leading/trailing white space from Nicknames.
-The result treated these legacy white space characters as if they were ``Zs`` and stripped them.
+The result treated these legacy white space characters the same as ``Zs`` and stripped them.
+- In all versions, *internal* white space (not leading or trailing) matches Unicode category ``Zs`` only.

 The trimming of white space is specific to the Nickname profile only.
 Here is an example of the current behavior: